 - To respect the requests of the client at all times unless this will cause harm to the baby/child they are responsible for.

-- To dress appropriately at all times.
+- To dress appropriately at all times

-- To commit themselves to continual learning and development.
+- To commit themselves to continual learning and development

-Training and Development
+Training and Personal Development

 - Basic Child Care or the Maternity Nurse Practitioner course.

-- Caring for twins and multiples.
+- Caring for Multiples and Premature Babies

-- Breast feeding.
+- Breast feeding

-- Sleep Training
+- Understanding Sleep in children and Sleep Training

 Night Owls Agency – Service Provision